msillano/irp_classes/README.md

 INSTALLATION

-Copy all in web area of your server: e.g. ' ...\apache\htdocs\www\phpIRPlib'.
+Copy all in web area of your WAMP server: e.g. ' ...\apache\htdocs\www\phpIRPlib'.

 optional:
 If you have Arduino-uno and an IR receiver: